-- \ Air supplied to the supercharger enters via a single Ram Air intake in the left side of the upper cowl.
-The total frontal area is approximately 6,500 mm, about 3x the area of the supercharger entrance. - \ Ram Air duct was designed to take the fresh air to the supercharger in as straight a line as possible.
-Its shape was derived to match the impeller characteristics, further contributing to the engine's high output. - \ For optimum efficiency for the 200 PS engine, the air cleaner is positioned directly before the supercharger.
+- Air supplied to the supercharger enters via dual Ram Air intakes in the upper cowl.
+Their total frontal area is approximately 13,000 mm2-illustrating just how much air is needed to achieve the over 300 PS output. - Ram Air duct was designed to take the fresh air to the supercharger in as straight a line as possible.
+Its shape was derived to match the impeller characteristics, further contributing to the engine's high output. - The duct is constructed of highly rigid, lightweight CFRP (carbon-fibre reinforced polymer) to ensure the optimised shape is maintained.
+(Photo 8)